lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-single-attester-with-path title="Use Case 2: Single Attester with Certification Path."}

-In a Composite Device as defined in [RFC9334], which contains multiple Attesters, a collection of Evidence statements is obtained.
+In a Composite Device, which contains multiple Attesters, a collection of Evidence statements is obtained.
 In this use case, each Attester returns its Evidence together with a certification path.
 As a result, multiple EvidenceBundle structures, each carrying an EvidenceStatement and the corresponding CertificateAlternative structure with the